RightsDocketRightsDocket

 NOTE

 C2PA metadata alone may not satisfy the full Article 50 requirement.
 The EU Code of Practice mandates both machine-readable metadata (C2PA) and imperceptible watermarking.
-RightsDocket covers the C2PA layer.
+For supported signed assets, RightsDocket can carry C2PA-backed proof.
 Watermarking is a separate infrastructure decision.

 Step 04